 The 1874 Zimmerman House is on the National Register of Historic Places and was home to 3 generations of the Zimmerman family.
-Their furniture, clothes, letters, textiles and collectibles remain in the house, which is open to the public the 3rd Saturday of each month from noon - 4pm in the winter, and every Saturday in July/August.
-We host self-guided tours through this magnificent 2-story house.
-Currently on display are Valentines and winter hats (through March).
+Their furniture, clothes, letters, textiles and collectibles remain in the house, which is open to the public the 3rd Saturday of each month from noon - 4pm in the winter, but with extra holiday openings on Nov.
+30th, Dec.
+1st, Dec.
+7 and 8th, and Dec.
+14th and 15th (Fridays and Saturdays).
+We host tours at this magnificent 2-story house.

 All you need is an interest in history and a desire to meet/greet new people!
 We will provide training at no cost to you and won't have you 'solo' on any aspect of the tour until you feel ready.
 We start all volunteers in a single room of the house and simply ask that you discourage visitors from sitting on the furniture or handling the artifacts.
 We'll begin giving you stories to tell about items in that room, growing your knowledge base over time.
 We prefer docents to dress 19th Century, but don't require anything but neat attire.
 (We even have long skirts to lend you.)